mkristan/packages-cookbook/README.md

 default
 -------

-The recipe installs the packages specified in the `node['packages']` attribute.
+The recipe installs the packages specified in the `node['packages-cookbook']` attribute.
 It will use Chef 12.1.0's "multipackage" feature if the attribute is an array.

 License and Author
 ==================